JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 <anchor name="Configuration+Parameters"/>

 * **Configuration Parameters** — parameters whose primary objective is to share settings within a build configuration.
-You can also use these parameters to customize a configuration that is based on a [template](build-configuration-template.md) or uses a [meta-runner](working-with-meta-runner.md).
-Parameters of this type are not passed into a build process (that is, not accessible by a build script engine).
+You can also use these parameters to customize a configuration that was created from a [template](build-configuration-template.md) or uses a [meta-runner](working-with-meta-runner.md).
+TeamCity does not pass parameters of this type to a build process (that is, these parameters are not accessible by a build script engine).

 <anchor name="Environment+Variables"/>

 * **Environment Variables** — parameters that start with the `env.` prefix.
-These parameters are passed to the process of a build runner similarly to default env variables of a system.
+These parameters are passed to the process of a build runner similarly to the default env variables of a system.

 <anchor name="System+Properties"/>

 * **System Properties** — parameters that start with the `system.` prefix.
-These parameters can be passed to configuration files of [certain runners](#Pass+Values+to+Builders%27+Configuration+Files) as variables specific to a build tool.
+TeamCity can pass parameters of this type to configuration files of [certain runners](#Pass+Values+to+Builders%27+Configuration+Files) as variables specific to a build tool.

 <anchor name="Parameter+References"/>